Current Projects of the Asthma Task Force Clinical Committee:

 (1) Asthma Network Forum

 The Clinical Committee hold an annual Asthma Network Forum to provide peer networking and continuing education to improve the asthma standard of care in all San Francisco clinical settings.
 Many of our featured speakers focus on improving knowledge of clinical management tools, as well as patient and provider communication and patient engagement in asthma management and control.

 Presentations from October 10, 2014 Asthma Network Forum: Why Does Toxic Stress Matter to the Prevention and Control of Asthma?

 (2) Asthma Clinical Care Quality Improvement

-Pediatric Asthma Hospitalization in San Francisco: Causal Factors Perceived by Medical Providers and Family Caregivers and Proposed Interventions
+(a) Pediatric Asthma Hospitalization in San Francisco: Causal Factors Perceived by Medical Providers and Family Caregivers and Proposed Interventions

 The Asthma Task Force has completed two human subjects research projects to assess the perceived causes and ways to prevent pediatric asthma hospitalizations.
 Research findings and recommendations are available in the linked August 2013 report.

 (b) Quality Improvement of Office-Based Spirometry

 The Asthma Task Force produced four-minute videos which demonstrate how to coach patients to produce a reliable office spirometry test, including how to use a spacer with an albuterol inhaler.
 The videos are presented with narration and summary titles in seven languages: English, Spanish, Cantonese, Mandarin, Vietnamese, Russian and Tagalog; see Asthma Task Force YouTube channel.
 These videos may be used free-of-charge via the internet by providers at any clinical setting.